Gotcha26/PiwigoPublish-lrc-plugin/README.md

   - If a sub-album has been added to an album that had no sub-albums at the time of first run then an error will be shown and the album won't be created.
   - If an album with a duplicate name has been created under the same parent it will be ignored.
   - It does not remove collections that no longer have corresponding Piwigo albums.
+- The Create Special Collections routine can be re-run at any time.
+Existing special collections will be unchanged but any collection sets created since the last run will have special collections created.

 ## Installation and Configuration
 * Install the plugin via the Lightroom Plugin Manager: